McKenzza/vagrant-config/README.md

 # vagrant-config
 Vagrantfile

-1st. with gnome desktop (port forwarding 3389 3390)
+1st. with gnome desktop and snap-store (port forwarding 3389 3390)

 2nd. with docker and wireguard (port forwarding 5000 5001)